 What is talent acquisition?

-Talent acquisition is an encompassing term for the process of finding and acquiring employees with talents that suit the needs of a company.
+Talent acquisition is an encompassing term for finding and acquiring employees with talents that suit the needs of a company.
 Just like recruitment, the process includes planning, analyzing, and job posting.

 Talent acquisition is vital for every company as it locates a culture-fit person who can contribute to the company’s success.
 Hiring the right talent will improve the company’s productivity, decision-making, and morale.